Peugeot Check Engine Light Stays On | Engine System Faulty

 - Constant check engine light - Engine is running fine.
-In most cases, this is caused by emission control system issues. it will probably be either faulty O2 sensors or worn-out catalytic converter.
-It can also be caused by a loose gas cap.
+In most cases, this is caused by emission control system issues.
+It will probably be either faulty O2 sensors or a worn-out catalytic converter.
+A loose gas cap can also cause it.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
 The engine is running fine.
 This can be a sign of boost or fuel pressure system-related problems.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
 If the engine has a very rough idle, a high-pressure fuel pump is often a common cause.
-If it idles fine but has a lack of power and poor acceleration, there is a large boost leak, or you could have a clogged catalytic converter.
+If it idles fine but lacks power and poor acceleration, there is a large boost leak, or you could have a clogged catalytic converter.

 Modern THP engines have a high-pressure fuel injection system, turbocharger, variable valve timing, and variable valve lift.

-These are some of the things that you need to take into consideration when looking into Peugeot engine management light problems.
+These are some of the things that you need to consider when looking into Peugeot engine management light problems.